3'-Phosphoadenosine-5'-phosphosulfate: Formation and reduction

-Structure of adenosine 5′-phosphosulfate (APS).

 Reduction of APS leads to sulfite, which is further reduced to hydrogen sulfide, which is excreted.
 This process is called dissimilatory sulfate reduction.
 Reduction of PAPS, a more elaborated sulfate ester, leads also to hydrogen sulfide.
 But in this case, the product is used in biosynthesis, e.g. for the production of cysteine.
 The latter process is called assimilatory sulfate reduction because the sulfate sulfur is assimilated.